gitter-badger/london-curriculum/minutes/february-2017.md

 B: Yes, but planning is distributed

-D: Take 3 days out of the internal project and 3 days out of the
+D: Take 3 days out of the internal project and 3 days out of the design sprints

 J: So to summarise, everything stays as is, but week 16 becomes design sprint, and planning distributed throughout (6 days)